Design and Origin

 - Support embedded development using plain C (C99).

-- Code also compile as native GNU g++, without use of "extern C".
+- But should also be compilable by native GNU g++, without use of "extern C".

-- Pass sanitize, and be generally free of value/object/memory leaks.
+- Be generally free of value/object/memory leaks (verified with -fsanitize).

 - Provide amalgamated source for simplified application integration .

-- Exposure of low-level functions in a C-only Lite version.
+- Low-level C-functions available in a C-only Lite version.

 - Support Web applications, particularly with database and websockets.